Jazz in the Park is back with free concerts every Sunday in September.

 When it comes to September in Alabama, the evenings can decide to be a bit sultry or else be refreshingly cool after a hot summer.
 Start your fall by going to a staple event, a free outdoor jazz concert series held in Huntsville’s iconic downtown greenspace, Big Spring Park.
 The stage is set up on the green on the east side of Big Spring Park, cradled by the canal, Church Street, and the steep rockface below Huntsville City Hall.

 For the best seats, come early!
-Bring a picnic dinner or patronize the food trucks set up on Church Street.
+Bring a picnic dinner or enjoy the food trucks set up on Church Street.
 After the concert, you can rent a bike and tour the rest of Big Spring Park or enjoy one of the many pubs and restaurants downtown.

-Jazz in the Park 2022 Schedule:
+Jazz in the Park 2023 Schedule:

 Know Before you Go